 GRE Scores: Graduate Record Exam (GRE) General Test is no longer required for admission to the Department of Art & Art History.

 TOEFL Scores: Required when first language is not English; IELTS is not accepted.
-Please see Required Exams for more information, including the minimum TOEFL requirements.
 Please note that the department can NOT waive the TOEFL requirement.
 If you wish to submit a request for TOEFL waiver, please see GRE and TOEFL Requirements.
 It is the applicant's responsibility to ensure that the scores are submitted to the electronic application by the published deadline.
 (Note: To bypass the entry of TOEFL scores in the application, enter a future test date.
 You can add in the additional information section of the application that you have received a waiver from Graduate Admissions.)